df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/systems/README.md

 - Tot!
 Admin
 - Tot!
 Custom
 - Tot!
 HUD
 - tokatla's Thrall Wars Utilities (a plugin for Tot!
-Sudo)
+Sudo; a remake of some Pippi features)

+A few notes re: Tot!

+- Tot!
+Admin is still labeled alpha (in 2025).
+- In the meantime the other Tot! mods might work alongside Pippi.